 The evaluator ensures that the ST includes the following statement attesting that software running in a VM is not able to degrade or disrupt the functioning of other VMs, the VMM, or the Platform:

 Software running in a VM is not able to degrade or disrupt the functioning of other VMs, the VMM, or the Platform.
-There are no known design or implementation flaws that bypass or defeat VM isolation.
+There are no design or implementation flaws that bypass or defeat VM isolation.

 FPT_HCL_EXT.1 Hypercall Controls